opius005/Improving-Toy-Store-business-using-ML/README.md

 # Improving-Toy-Store-business-using-ML

--> extract the 'ML_forecasting' zip file.
+# extract the 'ML_forecasting' zip file \n
--> open the folder in PyCharm or VS code using virtual environment -> run main.ipynb file
+# open the folder in PyCharm or VS code using virtual environment \n
+# run main.ipynb file